Green banner with abstract graphics and the text ‘Welcome to WADEPS’ centered.

 The WADEPS data dashboard is an incident-based rate-of-force visualization which requires data about use-of-force incidents AND all calls for service to provide useful and meaningful analysis.

-Note: Agencies have up to 30 days after the date of an incident to provide the data to WADEPS and the first CAD data is due to WADEPS in early October.
+Note: Agencies have up to 30 days after the date of a reportable incident to provide the required data opens a new window to WADEPS and the first CAD data opens a new window is due to WADEPS in early October.

 Side-by-side maps of the state of Washington above filtering options, all overlayed with the text "Sample".